nonprofit marketing plan template

 Adding Alt-Text to Your Images

-You’ll also want to name any images (photos, graphics, logos, diagrams, etc.) by their relevant keywords before uploading them to your website.
+You’ll also want to name any images (photos, graphics, logos, diagrams, etc.) using their relevant keywords before uploading them to your website.

 Then, again, add “alt text” in your content management system with the exact match keyword.
 Consider this extra SEO juice to add to your rankings.